 - Use a gouge chisel or non-folding rounded blade to remove the bark from the diamonds.

 - Be sure to not cut too deeply into the diamonds, exceeding its distinctive coloration.

 - Traces in the deepest recesses of the diamonds add unique beauty to the final finish.

-- Sand out all areas to your prefered degree of levelness using a scraper, rasp.
-Other effective tool.
+- Sand out all areas to your preferred degree of levelness using a scraper, rasp, or other effective tool.

 - Smooth out all areas again to your desired smoothness using sandpaper.

-- Finish with a proper coating but don't use polyurethane.
+- Finish with a proper coating but do not use polyurethane.

 Aside from artistry and skill, getting the best results from sanding any wood product starts with using quality materials.
-Be sure you're choosing in-house manufactured abrasives for all your sanding needs in order to cement great results that last.
+Be sure you are choosing in-house manufactured abrasives for all your sanding needs in order to cement great results that last.